+

 2. Basic application/registration (“basic mark”)

-If you have the necessary connection to a Madrid System member (as outlined above), you must have either applied for or obtained a mark with the IP Office of that member (i.e., your Office of origin).
-A basic mark is required before can you file an international application for your mark through the same Office (your Office of origin).
+If you have the necessary connection to a Madrid System member (as outlined above), you must have either applied for or obtained a trademark registration with the IP Office of that member (i.e., your Office of origin).
+A local trademark registration is required before can you file an international application for your mark through the same Office (your Office of origin).

 Fees and payment